Pick Your Crimp Tool

 As far as I am concerned, after buying and testing at least 20+ import battery lug crimping tools, the FTZ is still, hands down, the best value for the money.

-SITE PLUG: My research and testing of tools like you see above are why www.marinehowto.com is still in the red and losing money.
-Please do your part to help support this site so it can remain FREE and hopefully break even or maybe even pay me a gumballs worth someday for all the time I give.
+SITE PLUG: Our research and testing of tools like you see above are why www.marinehowto.com is still in the red and losing money.
+Please do your part to help support this site so it can remain free and hopefully break even.

-Click the donate button below or purchase some the few products I do sell in the MARINEHOWTO.COM WEB STORE.
-The products I sell are only sold to support this site remaining FREE.
+Click the donate button below or purchase some the few products we do sell in the MARINEHOWTO.COM WEB STORE.
+The products we sell are only sold to support this site remaining free.